Cummins, Lyon floor England as Australia march towards Ashes triumph

 The collapse gathered pace as Crawley lumbered forward at Lyon, misjudged the flight and was gleefully stumped by the clinical Alex Carey.

-He had batted well for his 85 to that point but his wicket came as the pressure rose, leaving England needing a miracle from Jacks and Smith, two batters who have struggled for runs when their team has been crying out for them.
+He had batted well for his 85 to that point but his wicket came as the pressure rose, leaving England needing a miracle from Jacks and Smith.
+Each has struggled for runs when their team has been crying out for them.